AI Screen Mockup from Photo

 Do I need to mark the screen area before placing the screenshot?

 No. Just upload your device lifestyle photo, upload the screenshot as a reference image, and describe what you want: 'place the screenshot on the laptop screen with correct perspective.'
 The AI locates the device screen automatically.
-Use markers only if the photo has multiple screens or flat reflective surfaces and the AI places the screenshot in the wrong area.

 How do I put a screenshot on a device mockup using a real photo?